casdoor/casdoor-website/docs/permission/overview.md

 ---
 title: Overview
-description: Using Casbin to manage user access rights in organizations
+description: Use Casbin to manage fine-grained access control for users and resources in your organization.
-keywords: [permissions, Casbin]
+keywords: [permissions, Casbin, RBAC, access control]
 authors: [seriouszyx, MagicalSheep]
 ---

 ## Introduction

-All users associated with a single [Casdoor organization](/docs/organization/overview) share access to the organization's applications.
-However, there may be instances where you want to restrict user access to certain applications or specific resources within an application.
-In such cases, you can utilize the `Permission` feature provided by [Casbin](https://casbin.org/).
+Users in a [Casdoor organization](/docs/organization/overview) can access that organization’s applications by default.
+When you need to restrict access to specific applications or resources, use the **Permission** feature powered by [Casbin](https://casbin.org/).

-## Understanding Casbin Concepts
+## Casbin concepts

-Before delving deeper into the topic, it is important to have a basic understanding of how [Casbin](https://casbin.org/) works and its related concepts:
+To use permissions effectively, it helps to understand how [Casbin](https://casbin.org/) works:

-- **Model**: Defines the structure of your permission policies and the criteria for matching requests against these policies and their outcomes.
-You can configure models in the **Models** page in Casdoor.
+- **Model**: Defines the structure of your permission policies and how requests are matched and evaluated.
+Configure models on the **Models** page in Casdoor.
-- **Policy**: Describes the specific permission rules (who can access what resources with what actions).
-You configure policies in the **Permissions** page in Casdoor.
+- **Policy**: Defines concrete permission rules (who can do what on which resources).
+Configure policies on the **Permissions** page in Casdoor.
-- **Adapter**: An abstraction layer that shields Casbin's executor from the source of the Policy, allowing the storage of Policies in various locations like files or databases.
-Learn more about [Adapters](/docs/permission/adapter).
+- **Adapter**: Abstracts where policies are stored (e.g. files or a database).
+See [Adapters](/docs/permission/adapter) for details.

-:::tip Learn More About Casbin
+:::tip

-Visit the [Casbin documentation](https://casbin.org/docs/overview) to learn more about access control models and patterns.
-You can also use the [Casbin Online Editor](https://casbin.org/editor) to create and test Model and Policy files for your specific scenarios.
+For more on Casbin’s access control models and patterns, see the [Casbin documentation](https://casbin.org/docs/overview).
+Use the [Casbin Online Editor](https://casbin.org/editor) to create and test Model and Policy files.

 :::

-## Configuring Permissions in Casdoor
+## Configuring permissions in Casdoor

-### Where to Configure
+### Where to configure

-In the Casdoor Web UI, you'll work with two main pages:
+In the Casdoor web UI, use these two areas:

-1. **Models Page**: Navigate to **Models** in the sidebar to add or edit Models for your organization.
+1. **Models**: Open **Models** in the sidebar to add or edit models for your organization.

    ![Model Edit Page](/img/permission/overview/model_edit.png)

-2. **Permissions Page**: Navigate to **Permissions** in the sidebar to configure permission policies.
+2. **Permissions**: Open **Permissions** in the sidebar to configure permission policies.

    ![Permission Edit Page](/img/permission/permission_edit.png)

-### How Permissions Work
+### How permissions work

-Returning to the subject of permission configuration in Casdoor:

-1. **Add a Model**: First, create a Model for your [organization](/docs/organization/overview) in the **Models** page within the Casdoor Web UI.
+1. **Add a model**: Create a model for your [organization](/docs/organization/overview) on the **Models** page.
-2. **Configure a Policy**: Then, add a Policy (permission rules) for your organization in the **Permissions** page.
+2. **Configure a policy**: Add a policy (permission rules) for that organization on the **Permissions** page.

-The [Casbin Online Editor](https://casbin.org/editor) can provide you with Model and Policy files tailored to your specific usage scenarios.
-You can effortlessly import the Model file into Casdoor through its Web UI for use by the built-in Casbin.
-For the Policy configuration (i.e., the **Permissions** page in the Casdoor Web UI), refer to the [Permission Configuration](/docs/permission/permission-configuration) guide for detailed instructions.
+Generate Model and Policy files in the [Casbin Online Editor](https://casbin.org/editor), then import the model into Casdoor via the web UI.
+For step-by-step policy configuration, see [Permission configuration](/docs/permission/permission-configuration).

-## Using Permissions with Your Application
+## Using permissions from your application

-Just as your application needs to enforce permission control through Casdoor's built-in Casbin, Casdoor itself utilizes its own Model and Policy to regulate access permissions for the API interfaces through Casbin.
-Though Casdoor can call Casbin from internal code, external applications cannot.
+Casdoor uses its own Casbin model and policy to control access to its APIs.
+External applications cannot call Casbin directly; they must use the APIs that Casdoor exposes for the built-in Casbin engine.

-As a solution, Casdoor exposes an API for external applications to call the built-in Casbin.
-See the [Exposed Casbin APIs](/docs/permission/exposed-casbin-apis) documentation for definitions of these API interfaces and instructions on how to use them.
+See [Exposed Casbin APIs](/docs/permission/exposed-casbin-apis) for API definitions and usage.

-## Related Features
+## Related features

-### Account Item Permissions
+### Account item permissions

-Casdoor also provides fine-grained permission control at the user account field level through the **Edit Organization** page:
+On the **Edit Organization** page, control access to individual user account fields:

-- **View rule**: Control who can view specific user account fields
+- **View rule**: Who can view each field
-- **Modify rule**: Control who can modify specific user account fields
+- **Modify rule**: Who can modify each field

-These rules can be set to:

-- **Public**: Everyone has permission
-- **Self**: Each user has their own permission
-- **Admin**: Only administrators have permission

-Learn more in the [Account Customization](/docs/organization/accountCustomization) documentation.

-### Role-Based Access Control
+Options: **Public** (everyone), **Self** (only the user), or **Admin** (administrators only).
+See [Account customization](/docs/organization/accountCustomization) for details.

+### Role-based access control

-Casdoor supports role-based permissions where you can assign [roles](/docs/user/roles) to users and configure permission policies for these roles.
-This allows you to manage permissions at the role level rather than individual user level.
+Casdoor supports [roles](/docs/user/roles): assign roles to users and attach permission policies to roles so access is managed at the role level instead of per user.

-## Next Steps
+## Next steps

-- [Permission Configuration](/docs/permission/permission-configuration): Learn how to configure each field in the Permission page
+- [Permission configuration](/docs/permission/permission-configuration) — Configure each field on the Permissions page
-- [Exposed Casbin APIs](/docs/permission/exposed-casbin-apis): Use Casbin APIs in your external applications
+- [Exposed Casbin APIs](/docs/permission/exposed-casbin-apis) — Call Casbin from your application
-- [Adapters](/docs/permission/adapter): Configure adapters for policy storage
+- [Adapters](/docs/permission/adapter) — Configure where policies are stored
-- [Account Customization](/docs/organization/accountCustomization): Configure field-level permissions for user accounts
+- [Account customization](/docs/organization/accountCustomization) — Field-level permissions for user accounts

-Let's get started!